rusticstuff/simdutf8/README.md

 Care is taken that all functions are properly inlined up to the public interface.

 ## Thanks
-* to Daniel Lemire and the autors of [simdjson] for coming up with the high-performance SIMD implementation.
+* to the authors of [simdjson] for coming up with the high-performance SIMD implementation.
 * to the authors of the [simdjson Rust port]() who did most of the heavy lifting of porting the C++ code to Rust.